brucedjones/LightCI/README.md

       },
     "owner":"<Username, team or organization>",
     "repos":["owner/repo","owner2/repo2",...],
+    "ignore":["owner3/repo3"],
     "frequency":<Frequency with which to check for changes (ms)>
 }
 ```
 The configuration file may specify an owner, to watch all repo's owned by this user, team or organization.
 Alternatively/additionally, a list of fully qualified repo names may be specified.

+Repo's are ignored completely if their fully qualified name appears in the ignore list.

 ## light.<i></i>sh